mvs-develop/dev.bitshares.works/docs/development/installation/build_windows.rst

 * **Boost**

- BitShares Core depends on the Boost libraries, only version 1.57 ~ 1.60.
+ DNA Core depends on the Boost libraries, only version 1.57 ~ 1.60.
 1.57.0 is used here. ( 1.60 encountered a command line parameter parsing problem)

  - Download OpenSSL Source Code from;::